 2 cloves of garlic [I like to put in even more, but some buzz kills had been complaining that I reek of garlic, tssss]

-3 tbsp chili flakes (homemade), or whatever fresh red chili peppers you can get our hands on (do remember to remove the seeds though)
+3 tablespoon chili flakes (homemade), or whatever fresh red chili peppers you can get our hands on (do remember to remove the seeds though)

-2 tbsp dark soy sauce [definitely add the soy sauce to get the lovely pungent flavor]
+2 tablespoon dark soy sauce [definitely add the soy sauce to get the lovely pungent flavor]

 Prepare the veggies